 Managing work relationships

-One of the downsides of working from home is that it can be more difficult to connect with your co-workers.
+One of the downsides of working from home is that it can be more difficult for employees to connect with their co-workers.
 According to the study, 70% of respondents said maintaining relationships with their co-workers was just as important as their jobs.
 Only 19% said they prioritized work over relationships, while the remaining 11% said co-worker relationships were a higher priority.

+However, too much contact might hinder performance.
 While it's nice to be friends with your co-workers, researchers found that such relationships can be a distraction.
-Office workers spent an average of 66 minutes per day discussing non-work topics, while remote employees only spent 29 minutes doing the same.
-Managers were found to be particularly distracting, as they were found to spend nearly 70 minutes talking about non-work topics compared to the 38 minutes spend on average by non-managers.
+Office workers spent an average of 66 minutes per day discussing nonwork topics, while remote employees only spent 29 minutes doing the same.
+Managers were found to be particularly distracting, as they were found to spend nearly 70 minutes talking about nonwork topics compared to the 38 minutes spent on average by nonmanagers.

 Managerial distraction, as a result, affected remote workers less than their office-based co-workers at 15% and 22%, respectively.

 Andrew Martins also contributed to the reporting and writing in this article.